row5is/HOL112018/README.md

 ### GitLens

 This is one of my favorite extensions for git.
 It adds a pane on the left and also shows who changed the line you are currently on in the code and if the line has been committed or not.
 In the GitLens pane you can see information about the repository.
+Gitlens also adds some buttons to the top right of the screen that can be used to see changes.

 ### Git Blame